Skaruts/Game-of-Life-in-multiple-languages/Odin/gol_raylib/README.md

 # Game of Life algorithms writen in Odin / Raylib

-###### Note: For information about Odin, check the [my other GoL in Odin](TODO) project.
+###### Note: For information about Odin, check [my other GoL in Odin](https://github.com/Skaruts/Game-of-Life-in-multiple-languages/tree/master/Odin/single_file_gol_raylib) project.

-I wrote this version of Odin GoL following the articles writen by Eric Clippert.
-I may keep doing it as I feel like it, as a way to practice coding in Odin.
+I found some articles a few years ago about GoL, written by Eric Clippert (see below), that I've been meaning to code-along with all the way through.
+After having made my first GoL in Odin, I felt the drive to keep going, so I started following Eric's articles.
+This version of GoL is where I left off so far.
+I may keep doing it over time, as I feel like it, but no guarantees.
+I'm not known for finishing projects.

+You can paint/erase cells with the mouse buttons, pause with `Space`, randomize the board with `R`, clear or fill the grid with `C` or `F`

 (If there are different variations of the same algorithm, it's just my way of keeping in mind alternative ways to do something, for later reference).

-You can paint/erase cells with the mouse buttons, pause with `Space`, randomize the board with `R`, clear or fill the grid with `C` or `F`
+### The Articles

-Eric Clippert's articles are by far the most comprehensive and complete GoL programming guide I ever came across (all algorithms explained, as well as the logical progression between them):
+Eric Clippert's articles are by far the most comprehensive and complete GoL programming guide I have ever came across.
+All algorithms explained, as well as the logical progression between them, and how they relate to each other.
+I strongly recommend.

 [Part 1](https://ericlippert.com/2020/04/13/life-part-1/) |
 [Part 2](https://ericlippert.com/2020/04/20/life-part-2/) |